 GROUP ONE PRESENTATION

-This group categorized the benefits into Economic, Environmental and social.
-And then in each of the categories, the group was specific on what benefits because it is the people that we engage in dialogue on the specific rather than general.
-Take track of the dynamics of inter-sectoral (temporal) changes because the power struggle.
-When you look at the categories we gave benefits were listed more specific to the forestry sector.
+This group categorized the benefits into Economic, Environmental and Social.
+In each of the categories, the group was specific on what the benefits were, because it is the people that we engage in dialogue on the specific rather than general.
+They recommended keeping track of the dynamics of inter-sectoral (temporal) changes because of the power struggle.
+Examining the categories the group came up with, benefits were listed more specific to the forestry sector.
 Yet cross-sectoral benefits could be higher if well understood.
 The common denominator of what a category of the stakeholders short of that it is not a benefit.

-Inclusion, each category of stakeholders can advance the specifics of the benefits much better than we talking.
-But we said let’s make up a framework that we can build upon.
+Inclusion of each category of stakeholders can advance the specifics of the benefits much better than we talking.
+The group however aimed to make up a framework that can be built upon.